apache/mynewt-site/docs/os/modules/split/split.md

 The split image linker script must have the following.

 The split linker must define the entry symbol as Reset_Handler_split.
-For example
+For example:

 ```
 ENTRY(Reset_Handler_split)
 ```

 The split linker must define the first two words in the vector table (initial SP and Reset Vector).
-The additional vector entries are part of the loader.  the bootloader accesses these entries at the beginning of the image slot (first 2 words).
+The additional vector entries are part of the loader.
+The bootloader accesses these entries at the beginning of the image slot (first 2 words).
 For example:

 ```
     .text :
     {